Reexamination of local spin polarization beyond global equilibrium in relativistic heavy ion collisions: Introduction

-Despite the agreement between theory and experiment in global polarization, STAR collaboration has also measured the azimuthal angle dependence of the spin polarization along the beam and the out-plane directions in Au+Au collisions at $200$ GeV \citep{Adam:2019srw,Niida:2018hfw}, known as the longitudinal and transverse local spin polarization, respectively.
-Most of theoretical simulations, e.g. relativistic hydrodynamics \citep{Becattini_prl2018_bk,Fu:2020oxj} and transport models \citep{XieYilong_prc2017_xwc,Xia:2018tes,WeiDexian_prc2019_wdh} failed to describe the measurements of local polarization with a few exception such as the numerical simulation from the kinetic theory of massless fermions in Ref.~\citep{Liu:2019krs} and results from some phenomenological models in Ref.~\citep{Voloshin_2018epjWeb, Wu:2019eyi,Wu:2020yiz}.
-In general, these theoretical estimations have found the local polarization with an opposite sign against the experimental result.
-Also, the feed-down effects are found to be negligible for recoiling the tension \citep{Xia:2019fjf,Becattini_epjc2019_bcs}.
-This disagreement between theory and the experiment for local spin polarization is dubbed as the \textquotedblleft sign'' problem.
+Despite the agreement between theory and experiment on global polarization, the STAR Collaboration has also measured the azimuthal angle dependence of the spin polarization along the beam and the out-of-plane directions in Au+Au collisions at $200$ GeV \citep{Adam:2019srw,Niida:2018hfw}, known as the longitudinal and transverse local spin polarization, respectively.
+Most theoretical simulations, e.g., relativistic hydrodynamics \citep{Becattini_prl2018_bk,Fu:2020oxj} and transport models \citep{XieYilong_prc2017_xwc,Xia:2018tes,WeiDexian_prc2019_wdh}, have failed to describe the measurements of local polarization, with a few exceptions, such as the numerical simulation from the kinetic theory of massless fermions in Refs.~\citep{Liu:2019krs} and results from some phenomenological models in Ref.~\citep{Voloshin_2018epjWeb, Wu:2019eyi,Wu:2020yiz}.
+In general, these theoretical estimations have found local polarization with an opposite sign versus the experimental result.
+Also, feed-down effects are found to be negligible for recoiling the tension \citep{Xia:2019fjf,Becattini_epjc2019_bcs}.
+This disagreement between theory and experiment for local spin polarization is dubbed the ``sign'' problem.